QuanLed/Jenkins/Jenkins 4_5_6.md

 **Lesson 5: Create User + Manage + Assign Roles**

-  Lesson 6: Basic Configurations
+**Lesson 6: Basic Configurations**

-  Để cấu hình thì vào Manage Jenkins > Configure System
+  Để cấu hình cho Jenkins thì vào Manage Jenkins > Configure System

+  Để cài đặt các Nodes (machines) thì vào Manage Jenkins > Manage Nodes and Clouds

+**Lesson 7: Create and setting a job**

+  Create a job

+  Setting Build Triggers

+  How to trigger the job remotely

+  How to chain job executions

+**Lesson 8: Jenkins integration with GIT (SCM)**

+  Create a program and run it through command line

+  Create a Jenkins job to run the program

+  Add this program/project to Git

+  Jenkins - add git plugin

+  Configure Jenkins job to trigger the execution when a change is pushed to GitHub